For when you're overwhelmed

 How it works

-Brain dumping is a clinically recognized technique for reducing mental clutter.
-Sukima makes it effortless.
+Externalizing what's on your mind is a clinically recognized technique for reducing mental clutter.
+Sukima makes it simple.

 Step 1